bentoml/BentoML/docs/source/guides/services.rst

     class Summarization:
         # Service definition here

 All configuration fields are optional with default values.
 This allows for fine-tuning and optimization of Services according to specific use cases and deployment environments.
-For more information, see :doc:`/guides/configuration`.

 Service APIs
 ------------